midnightntwrk/lfdt-project-proposals/proposals/incubation/compact.md

 Second, there is an intended blockchain which will have restrictions on the work that can be done as part of a transaction, depending on characteristics such as block size, consensus model, etc.
 Blockchain restrictions can also be required in order to accurately charge fees for transactions and to prevent denial of service attacks on the blockchain.

-The current implementation of Compact has the specific restrictions of the Midnight Network blockchain and its underlying BLS proving system.
+The current implementation of Compact has the specific restrictions of the Midnight Network blockchain and its underlying PLONK proving system.
 However, Compact itself is intended to be able to use "pragmas" in a contract's implementation to choose different restrictions.

 # Status
-The status of Compact is [incubation](https://toc.hyperledger.org/governing-documents/project-lifecycle.html#incubation)
+The status of Compact is [proposed](https://toc.hyperledger.org/governing-documents/project-lifecycle.html#proposal)

 # Solution
 Compact is a language that is designed to support a range of privacy-preserving smart contract systems.